VictorDeDecker/MixedRealityRevalidatie/Documentation.md

 ### Unity server

-This script creates and starts a unity server on a seperate thread.
-This server can be accessed by our Angular frontend with http requests so that the occupational therapist can change the different parameters of the Setspawner and touchObject scripts.
-While the application is running.
+This script starts a websocket hub connection using signalR to connect to the remote websocket.
+This websocket can listen to updateParameter requests and gives these parameters to all of its listening clients.
+This way the occupational therapist can change the different parameters of the project.

 ### UpdateProgressBar